miyako/4d-tips-applescript-launcher/README.md

 * edit the `do shell script` line to meet local needs.
 * `LSBackgroundOnly` and `LSUIElement` are noth set to `YES`.

+## Background

+When the user double clicks a file associated with a 4D built application, the [`application:openFile:`](https://developer.apple.com/documentation/appkit/nsapplicationdelegate/1428612-application?language=objc) delegate method is invoked although the app does not process it, rather, it always opens the embedded structure/project and the last opened data file. the end user thinks the double clicked data file is chosen but that is not how 4D selected its data file.

+This workaround is expected to do the following:

+* register itself has owner and editor of the 4DD and DATA file extensions. see info.plist. you might have to launch it once.
+* on launch, take the first file path from arguments and open 4D (or whatever app specified in the script)
+* terminate